SpektraSystems/Azure-Arc-for-Kubernetes/04-Setup-GitOps-workflow-on-connected-cluster.md

-# Exercise 4: Setup GitOps workflow on connected cluster
+# Exercise 4: Setup GitOps workflow on connected Cluster

 In this exercise, you will deploy a sample kubernetes app using az k8sconfiguration command and gitops and also update the configuration in the repository which you have linked to connected cluster and verify if cluster is getting updated based on the changes made.